Mohammed Burhanuddin I: Early life

 Mohammed Burhanuddin was born to Abdul Qadir Najmuddin in Surat, a city in the state of Gujarat, India, where his father stayed.
 He spend his childhood being raised in the family of Da'i al-Mutlaq and educated by his father.
 His father was a very brave and intelligent leader who steered the community through testing times, when the enemies of the Dawoodi Bohra community hatched a conspiracy among the members of the community stating that nas (the process of appointing a successor) has not been done over his father by the 46th Da'i al-Mutlaq Mohammed Badruddin.
 This created great chaos and confusion within the community.
 His father remained quiet and did not answer his enemies but concentrated on imparting education to the members of the Dawoodi Bohra such that they remain unaffected by those rumors.
 When asked the reason of not answering the enemies his father said that the fifth Da'i al-Mutlaq from him will answer his enemies.

 He married Aaisaheba Amatulla Aaisaheba and settled in Surat.
 His son Taher Saifuddin, was said by Abdul Qadir Najmuddin to be the one who would answer his enemies.

+He had nearly 30 children, most of them died during infancy.
+Following this, Taher Saifuddin and his brother, Tayyib bhaisaheb Zainuddin, were born.

 He spend most of his time being with his father and helping his father in performing the religious duties.
 This was also a time for learning the intricacies of the beliefs, customs and traditions of the Dawoodi Bohra sect from his father.

 While he was with his father, Aaisaheba Amatulla Aaisaheba always took great care of his children.
 But just eight years after the birth of Taher Saifuddin, Aaisaheba Amatulla Aaisaheba died, which was a great loss for him.